BIOL 300: Biostatistics

 Lab Sessions are held in Biol.
 Sci. room 2078.
 Labs start the third week of term.

 Assignment answers are displayed on this web page (see above, starting the Monday after the assignment is due).

-The midterm will be held in-class sometime in October.
+The midterm will be held in-class October 30.
 Date will determined by majority vote in class.

 Assignments are due on Fridays at 2 pm (at least a week after they are posted).
 Turn the assignments in to your TA from lab; they'll have a box outside their door.

 The final exam will be scheduled by UBC in early October.
 Location will be determined by UBC.
 The exam will last 2.5 hours.

 The textbook for this course is The Analysis of Biological Data by Whitlock and Schluter.
 All royalties from sales of the book at UBC Vancouver will be donated to Oxfam.